 - 1 tsp. dried basil

 - 1 tsp. dried thyme

 - 1/2 tsp. sea salt

 - 1 Tbsp.homemade nondairy butter

 - 1/2 c. dried cranberries (optional)

-- In a rectangular bake pan, place bread, herbs, and salt together.
+- In a rectangular baking pan, place bread, herbs, and sea salt together.

-- Sautee onions and garlic with margarine for 1-2 minutes.
+- Sautee onions and garlic with the nondairy butter for 1-2 minutes.
 Add celery and cook until translucent.

 - Take foil off the top, stir and bake another 15 minutes.
 If using the dried cranberries, add before stirring.

-- If the stuffing is too dry for your liking, add more veggie broth for the 1/4 c full.
+- If the stuffing is too dry for your liking, add 1/4 c. more vegetable broth